RootlessAgrarian/mappingguide/docs/index.md

 # The Mapping Guide

 This guide hopes to be a comprehensive and openly editable collection of resources for the SCS game engine editor, used by _Euro Truck Simulator 2_ and _American Truck Simulator_.
+It is very much WIP and changing daily/weekly, sometimes hourly.
+Expect to see a lot of stubs and incomplete stuff.

 For further reference see http://modding.scssoft.com/wiki/Documentation